solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-02-generate-and-store-vectors.md

 Virtual environments in Python are essential for maintaining a clean and organized development space, allowing individual projects to have their own set of dependencies, isolated from others.
 This prevents conflicts between different projects and ensures consistency in your development workflow.
 By using virtual environments, you can manage package versions easily, avoid dependency clashes, and keep your projects running smoothly.
 It's a best practice that keeps your coding environment stable and dependable, making your development process more efficient and less prone to issues.

+1. Using Visual Studio Code, open the folder into which you cloned the lab code repository for **Build copilots with Azure Cosmos DB** learning module.

-1. In Visual Studio Code, open a new terminal window and change directories to the `python/07-build-copilot` folder.
+2. In Visual Studio Code, open a new terminal window and change directories to the `python/07-build-copilot` folder.

-2. Create a virtual environment named `.venv` by running the following command at the terminal prompt:
+3. Create a virtual environment named `.venv` by running the following command at the terminal prompt:

     ```bash
     python -m venv .venv